26 October 2021

 3 Reasons Why Your Office Needs a Paper Shredder

-Recent legislation like the HIPPA act requires all businesses handling sensitive documents to utilise a shredder.
-Paper shredders for offices are available in different capacities and security levels to suit your business requirements.
+Recent legislation, like the HIPAA Act, requires all businesses handling sensitive documents to utilise a shredder.
+Office paper shredders are available in different capacities and security levels to suit your business requirements.

 If a bad actor gets their hands on sensitive documents, it could spell disaster for your company.
 Not only are you putting your organisation at risk, but you could be jeopardising your client’s information.

-Your document handling and destruction procedures need to be airtight to avoid this kind of calamity from happening.
+Your document-handling and destruction procedures need to be airtight to prevent this kind of calamity.
 Fortunately, a paper shredder gives you the perfect tool for disposing of sensitive documents and materials.

-There are several reasons why you should think about purchasing a paper shredder.
-Here are five that are worthy of consideration.
+There are several reasons to consider purchasing a paper shredder.
+Here are five worth considering.

 #1 Reduce Clutter and Organise